julianxhokaxhiu/FFNx/README.md

 > **Please note:**
 >
 > By default Visual Studio will pick the **x86-Release** build configuration, but you can choose any other profile available.
+> FFNx uses vcpkg as a package manager to resolve dependencies.
+Failing to follow these steps will result in build errors.

 0. Download the the latest [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) installer
 1. Run the installer and import this [.vsconfig](.vsconfig) file in the installer to pick the components required to build this project
 2. Make sure you select the English Language pack in the language list before clicking Install
+3. Go inside the [`vcpkg`](./vcpkg) folder and double click `bootstrap-vcpkg.bat`
+4. Open a `cmd` window in [`vcpkg`](./vcpkg) and run the following command: `vcpkg integrate install`
-3. Once installed, open this repository **as a folder** in Visual Studio
+5. Once installed, open this repository **as a folder** in Visual Studio
-4. Choose as preset in the status bar the one you desire
+6. Choose as preset in the status bar the one you desire
-5. Click the `Build` button
+7. Click the `Build` button

 ### Visual Studio Code